So you’ve been tasked with creating a Statement of Work, or SoW.

 - A clear delineation of what each team member is responsible for

 Is the product or service regulated or will it require testing to meet thresholds and industry standards?
-If so, state the type of compliance required, simply and clearly like this:
+If so, state the type of compliance required like this:

 - All phases of development must undergo User Acceptance Testing